 You should plan to leave the United States at least one day prior to the program start date to arrive in Berlin for the first day of the program.
-You can schedule your return to the United States from Budapest for the last day of the program or choose to travel independently.
+You can schedule your return to the United States from Belgrade for the last day of the program or choose to travel independently.

 Do not purchase airfare until you are advised by your Program Officer.